TeamROSH/ROSH/README.md

 ---

 ## Run
-- In order to launch the OS, navigate to the projects main folder, and run `make`.
+- In order to launch the OS, navigate to the project's main folder, and run `make`.
 - Debug the OS using `make debug`.
 - Offline run using `make offline`.
-\
 **Notice:**
 > The OS uses a tap interface in order to connect to the real network.
 Therefore, it might shut the host machine's network access.
-> If the network does not go back up after _ROSH_ is down, you can restore it manually:
+> If the network does not go back up after _ROSH_ is down, it can be restored manually:
 > 1. run `make clean_network`.
-> 2. restart the host's networking interface manually.
+> 2. restart the host's networking interface.

----

 ## Shell Commands